-Sapphire gemstones continue to be a crowd pleaser!
-When it comes to jewelry, sapphires are second only to diamonds in popularity and shoppers are flocking to sapphire engagement rings.
-But what do they mean, and why are they so popular?!
+Sapphire gemstones continue to be a crowd-pleaser.
+When it comes to jewelry, sapphires are second in popularity only to diamonds, and shoppers are flocking to sapphire engagement rings.
+But what do they mean, and why are they so desired?

-Along with being the modern birthstone of September babies, sapphires have a long history, dating back to Ancient Greek times, when oracles used them as a means to gather knowledge from the future.
-Sapphires are also believed to represent the planet Venus, and are thought to promote wisdom and spiritual truth.
-They have been noted in numerous religions in the past, such as Buddhism and Christianity, and are also said to bring internal balance and calm emotions.
+Along with being the modern birthstone of September babies, sapphires have a long history dating back to Ancient Greek times when oracles used them to gather knowledge from the future.
+Sapphires are also believed to represent the planet Venus and are thought to promote wisdom and spiritual truth.
+They have been noted in Buddhism and Christianity for their ability to bring internal balance and calm emotions.

-Sapphires belong to the corundum family of gemstones, which is also the family that Rubies belong to!
-All colors of corundum gemstones, except for red, are considered sapphires.
-Sapphires come in at a 9 on the Mohs scale for mineral hardness (diamonds are a 10), making them an excellent choice for engagement rings and everyday wear.
-While the royal to navy blues are the most popular sapphire colors, they come in a wide range from colorless, to pink, to the newly popular champagne!
+Sapphires belong to the corundum family of gemstones, along with rubies, and all other colors except for red are considered sapphires.
+Sapphires come in at a nine on the Mohs scale for mineral hardness (diamonds are a 10), making them an excellent option for engagement rings and everyday wear.
+While royal and navy blues are the most frequently seen type of sapphires, they come in a wide range of shades, from colorless to pink to champagne.

 Sapphires have been worn by royalty for centuries as a sign of wealth, with many believing in the stone’s power to keep them safe from envy and poisoning.
 The late Princess Diana famously wore a sapphire ring, but her selection was a surprise to royals because the ring was not a custom-made piece.

 When Diana’s son Prince William proposed to Kate Middleton, he gave her this ring as a token of his love.
 The gorgeous ring is set with a 12-carat sapphire center stone surrounded by 14 smaller diamonds.

 Searching for the perfect sapphire accessory?
 Look no further.
 Here are our top six picks.